damianhakert/damianhakert.github.io/source/handbook/index.html.md

 **Flash**: Due to security flaws, we strongly recommend _not_ using Adobe Flash.
 Certainly do not install it on your local machine.
 But even the Google Chrome plugin that let's you see embedded Flash content in websites can pose a security hazard.
 If you have not already, go to your [Chrome plugins](chrome://plugins) and disable Flash.
 For further context, note that [Google Chrome is removing Flash support soon](https://nakedsecurity.sophos.com/2016/05/18/yet-more-bad-news-for-flash-as-google-chrome-says-goodbye-sort-of/), and while the [plugin is better than a local install of Flash](http://security.stackexchange.com/questions/98117/should-flash-be-disabled-or-are-sandboxes-secure-enough), it still leaves vulnerabilities for [zero-day attacks](http://www.pctools.com/security-news/zero-day-vulnerability/).

 ## Using Git to update this website<a name="starting-with-git"></a>

+For more information about using Git and GitLab see [GitLab University](https://university.gitlab.com/).

 This is a guide on what you'll need to install and run on your machine to get Git up and running so you can create your first MR in minutes!
 Follow the